 The department offers a rich variety of courses thanks to flexible course scheduling within a tentative 2-year plan.
 At the same time, key requisites, such as Rhetoric and Composition (RH 131), Technical and Professional Communication (RH 330), and Principles of Economics (SV 151) are offered every quarter.
 And all core required courses for the International Studies Major are offered at least once a year.

-View the department's plan of courses for academic year 2013/14 for an idea of what courses may be offered in upcoming quarters.
+View the department's plan of courses for academic year 2013/14 or year 2014/15* for an idea of what courses may be offered in upcoming quarters.